zrthstr/http_shrinkwrap/README.md

 Note:
 * wrap the curl command in double quotes
-* use "Here documents" if you curl command contains double quotes
+* use "Here documents" if your curl command contains double quotes

-### From fc & vi
+### From fc & vim
 given `export EDITOR="vim"`

 * in Chrome/Mozilla dev tools > "copy request as curl"